OUR FAVORITE RV PARKS...

 Sherling Lake (Greenville City) Park is some four miles west of the town of Greenville, and has earned its "10" rating for environmental setting.
 The sites are scattered through a well manicured woodsy area adjacent to a small lake.
 The trees, shrubs, and lawns are meticulously maintained.
 The sites are thoughtfully fitted into the contours of this hilly area.
 Most are widely separated from one another, and all have an unusually pleasant exposure to this especially attractive area.
 Fishing and golfing oppotunities are abundant.
 (03/00)

 Haines Hitch Up RV Park is located within walking distance of the "downtown" area of the charming village of Haines.
 This is the most logical port of disembarkation if you're taking the Alaska Ferry northbound; and the most logical port of embarkation if you're taking the ferry south.
 There are easy ferry connections to Skagway, about 15 miles by water -- but an astounding 350 miles around via the highway.
 This quaint town is one of the truly enchanting ports on the lengthy Alaskan coast.
 The park offers spacious back in and pull through sites, accommodating the biggest of rigs with space and 50 amp service.
 Cable TV is at every site.
 The grounds are "parked out" with incredible care; the scenery from the park is breathtaking; and the persons who manage the park have that "something special" that makes every guest feel instantly at home.
-The store is well stocked with interesting aritcles, and modem hookups are available.
+The store is well stocked with interesting aritcles, and the free WiFi works nicely.
+In fact, enjoy -- because you won't have this easy access to the internet for much of the rest of your northern travels!
 We've travelled extensively in Alaska, and until something comes along that convinces us otherwise, this is a candidate for the nicest RV park in the State.
 See website.
-(06/02)
+(06/16)

 Anchorage RV Park is fashioned more on the model of an upscale RV resort found in the lower 48.
 The sites offer all ameneties, including some with both cable and phone hookups -- the only ones we've seen in Alaska.
 Big rigs were definitely in mind when this park was designed.
 An attractive office, store and lobby area are surrounded by extensive landscaping featuring colorful flowers in season.
 The sites are in an area of trees and shrubs which has been left in a natural state -- so much so that moose still wander through on occasion.
 Although the park is in an unusually pristine setting for an RV park within the city limits of a major metropolitan area, it is very close to the type of major shopping opportunities most RVers will need when traveling in Alaska.
 After spending time in a variety of much more rustic settings typcial of Alakan travels, this park will seem especially attractive.
 A very modest amount of highway noise is noticed at night.
 See website.
 (06/02)